Skip to content

 On 16 April 2024, the State Government of Western Australia passed legislation to regulate the provision of Alternative Electricity Services (AES).

-The AES framework, which extends customer protections to new and emerging electricity services, will commence in 2025.
+The AES framework, which extends customer protections to new and emerging electricity services, is under development.

-The ERA is responsible for administering and enforcing the framework.
+The ERA is responsible for administering and enforcing the framework, including providing an online portal for participants to register.

-The State Government is considering whether embedded networks and on-site power supply arrangements will be the first services regulated under the AES framework.
+The Minister for Energy has announced that embedded networks and on-site power supply arrangements (OSPA) will be the first services regulated under the AES framework.

 Embedded networks